synlp/ChiMed-GPT/README.md

 ### QA

-The results on E-Eval, CMMLU, and MedQA are
+The results on C-Eval, CMMLU, and MedQA are

 | Models         | C-Eval | CMMLU | MedQA |
 |----------------|-------------|------------|------------|